-Iran uses its oil and gas reserves to geopolitically influence other countries in the Middle East, thereby assuming a leading role in the global energy business.
+1. Iran uses its oil and gas reserves to assume a leading role in the global energy business.

 Iran is another important energy hub in the Middle East, as is Saudi Arabia – Iran is also seeking greater influence over energy markets in the Middle East and in oil importing regions of the world.
 Both countries are independent in terms of energy policy and are strategically located in the Middle East at the crossroads of major energy trade routes.

 On a deeper level, Saudi Arabia and Iran are both vying for influence.
 Both countries have enormous energy reserves, which they can use to gain more weight in global energy trade.
 This way they can leverage greater influence on global energy markets and move prices.
 In energy-terms, Iraq is of great interest, another oil- and gas-rich country in the Greater Middle East.

 Both Iran and Qatar tap into the abundant under-water oil and gas reserves in the Gulf.
 Qatar considered making changes to its relationship with OPEC, eventually leaving OPEC.
 This has many reasons.
 As a country on the Gulf, Iran takes an interest in Qatar’s development.
 As I mentioned in a previous article, Qatar sees itself as a mediator.
 One must also keep in mind that due to the enormous natural gas reserves Qatar is an interesting international partner for energy importing countries.

 2. Iran has rich oil and gas reserves and influences global energy markets.